University at a Glance

 Commuting is convenient with three BART (Bay Area Rapid Transit) train stations near the Hayward Hills campus and two BART stations serving the Concord campus.
 The University offers shuttle service to and from BART at both campuses for faculty, staff, and students.
 On-campus parking is also available for a daily or quarterly fee.

 The Hayward and South Hayward stations are within three miles of the Hayward campus, and the Castro Valley station is four miles away.
-The AC Transit bus # 92 runs between campus and the Hayward BART station and students may ride for free (with ID).
-Other AC Transit bus fares are $1.75 each way and monthly passes are available.
+The University operates a shuttle bus between the Hayward BART station and the Hayward campus, which students may ride for free (with a current Bay Card).
+The AC Transit bus # 60 also runs between campus and the Hayward BART station.
+Adult bus fare is $2.10 and monthly passes are available.
 The university is a short distance from Interstate 880 (via Santa Clara Street and Harder Road) and Interstate 580 (via Foothill and Mission Boulevards).

 The Pleasant Hill and Concord stations serve the Concord Campus, and County Connection bus service runs from the Concord station.